brightsidedeveloper/BSD-Stack/Readme.md

 # Swagger

-I am using a swagger OpenAPI3 file with a generator script to auto-magically Implement all of the Types, Data Fetching, TanStack Queries & S3 Requirements of the App
+I am using a swagger (which is fitting with how swag this app is) OpenAPI3 file with a generator script to auto-magically Implement all of the Types, Data Fetching, TanStack Queries & S3 Requirements of the App

 # Go